RubemJanoni/project-PP4/README.md

 DATABASE_URL should have been populated by heroku

-EMAIL_HOST_USER - is the sendng email address for user email verification (from signup).
+EMAIL_HOST_USER - is the sending email address for user email verification (from signup).

-EMAIL_HOST_PASS - is the sendng email address password for user email verification (from signup).
+EMAIL_HOST_PASS - is the sending email address password for user email verification (from signup).

 HEROKU_HOSTNAME - is the url which the app is deleivered by.